jorgefz/ulib/readme.md

 ```

 *Array of ones*.
-Generate an array of integers equal to zero,
+Generate an array of integers equal to one,
-stored at the address to which the input pointer points.
+at the location of the input pointer.
 It returns the pointer on success,
 and NULL otherwise.